 Earning a master's degree and school counselor certification could help you begin a career as an elementary school counselor.
 Continue reading to learn more about the educational requirements and job duties of elementary school counselors.
 Check whether distance-learning programs are offered in this field of study.
-Schools offering Counseling degrees can also be found in these popular choices.

 What Are My Degree Options in Elementary School Counseling?

 According to the U.S. Bureau of Labor Statistics (BLS), a master's degree is usually required in order to work as a counselor (www.bls.gov).
 Available programs may lead to a Master of Education (M.Ed.) in School Counseling or Elementary School Counseling, a Master of Science (M.S.) in School Counseling, or a Master of Arts (M.A.) in Counseling with an emphasis in K-12 School Counseling.
 Most master's programs take about two years to complete.
 Admission into the program requires at least a bachelor's degree, and some schools prefer applicants with work experience.

 The BLS notes that most states expect school counselors to obtain professional certification.
 While these requirements vary from state to state, common requirements include a master's degree, some teaching experience and successful completion of a licensure exam.
 Some master's programs allow you to earn school counselor certification as part of your curriculum.

 |Areas of Study||Counseling theories, ethical and legal issues, language learning methods, progress monitoring, internship placements|

 |Online Availability||Coursework is available online; field placement is required on-site or on-campus|

 |Job Outlook (2016-2026)||13% growth (for school and career counselors)*|

 |Median Salary (2018)||$56,310 (for school and career counselors)*|